 The Rural Health Equity Track prepares residents to be leaders in improving rural health care.
 Through a customizable community focus and emphasis on health equity, RHET prepares residents for rural practice and rural health advocacy.
 The program facilitates rural rotations and resident engagement in rural Wisconsin communities.
-RHET residents gain skills to help patients with needs that otherwise might go unmet in rural communities, such as medication assisted therapy (MAT) for opioid addiction.
+RHET residents gain skills to help patients with needs that otherwise might go unmet in rural communities, such as medications for opioid use disorder (MOUD).

 RHET Residents fully participate in the Madison residency curriculum, which emphasizes broad skills, including OB, ICU care, and strong elective options.
 They attend the same didactic sessions and participate in rotations through St. Mary’s, UW, and Meriter Hospitals.
 Two resident physicians join the RHET each year through a post-match selection process.

 Benefits of RHET Participation

 - medications for opioid use disorder (MOUD) Leadership